Dover Motor Speedway: NASCAR

 NASCAR racing at Dover Motor Speedway in 2012.
 Since 1969, DMS has held NASCAR Cup Series races at the facility.

-DMS hosts one annual NASCAR weekend, highlighted by a NASCAR Cup Series exhibition race known as the NASCAR All-Star Race.
-DMS formally hosted an Cup Series points paying race known as the Autotrader EchoPark Automotive 400.
+DMS hosts one annual NASCAR weekend, highlighted by a NASCAR Cup Series race known as Autotrader EchoPark Automotive 400.
+DMS formally held a exhibition race known as the NASCAR All-Star Race.
 The track also hosts two point-paying races with the NASCAR O'Reilly Auto Parts Series' BetRivers 200 and the NASCAR Truck Series' Ecosave 200.

 Other racing events

 In 1969, DMS ran a one-off United States Auto Club (USAC) open-wheel event, with Art Pollard winning the event.
 While a 10-year deal was signed with USAC in 1970, the race was cancelled that same year due to complaints from driver Mike Mosley that the track was unsafe after Mosley ran tests at the facility.

-In 1998, the facility began ran Indy Racing League (IRL) races.
+In 1998, the facility began running Indy Racing League (IRL) races.
 However, after one more iteration in 1999, the race was scrapped heading into the new millennium, with poor attendance being cited as the main reason for the failure to renew.